-- Or, pop a scented tumble dryer sheet in between your washed and folded bed linen to keep them smelling fresh.
+- Alternatively, pop a scented tumble dryer sheet in between your washed and folded bed linen to keep them smelling fresh.
 Mrs Hinch swears by this!

 - If you’re short on space, roll your linens or towels instead of folding them.

-- Cedar blocks and lavender sachets help protect against moths – they hate the smell!
+- Natural fragrances such as cedar blocks and lavender sachets help protect against moths – they hate the smell!

 - Always use a mild detergent, but pair this with a gorgeously scented fabric softener to keep sheets velvety smooth.